sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ## Implementation

+I've chosen to focus

 ### Operator Tree

 This is fairly standard.
 We introduce a base Operator and Expression class that is inherited by respective implementations.
 Each one can hold any number of child operators or expressions.

-The only thing of note is that operators need to keep track of the schema that it outputs.
+The only thing of note is that operators need to keep track of the schema that they output.
 For example, a table scan would have some or all the underlying table's columns in its schema.
 A filter operation would have the schema of its child.
 A join would have the schema of the concatenation of both its inputs.
 A group by would have the schema of whatever aggregation functions are defined on it.
 More generally, we associate an array of expressions as the output schema where each expression computes a function of the input schema values.

 ### Input